Ekerot/restAPI1DV527/README.md

 ##Explain how your web hook works.
-My webhook sends out the data of new created when data is created, changed and deleted in the API.
+My webhook sends out the data of new created when data is created at the API.
 I have my own route/lib for the webhook, I wasn´ sure where to put it but I guess I will know when I get your respons).
+I could in a couple of minutes do catches for all the

 ##Since this is your first own web API there are probably things you would solve in an other way looking back at this assignment.
 Well, I would like to use the Restify framwork to try it out.
 Not that it was any problem using Express but it would be fun to use Restify though it is specialized to help you build restAPI:s.